aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 ### Building an customising an image

 Clone this repo, and `cd` into `buildEnv`.
-Make `apu2BuildRoot.sh` executable by:
+Make `build.sh` executable by:

 ```
-chmod 755 apu2BuildRoot.sh
+chmod 755 build.sh
 ```

-modify the script if you wish: if you want wireless support, you'll need to install hostapd along with kmod-ath9k & ath9k-htc-firmware for the wle200nx; or ath10k-firmware-qca988x and kmod-ath10k for the wle600vx or wle900vx.
+modify the script if you wish: if you want wireless support on an apu2, you'll need to install hostapd along with kmod-ath9k & ath9k-htc-firmware for the wle200nx; or ath10k-firmware-qca988x and kmod-ath10k for the wle600vx or wle900vx.

 Now, go ahead and run it!

 ```
-./apu2BuildRoot.sh
+./build.sh
 ```

 You'll be given the choice to build from Snapshot, or a stable, supported release.